Necrobot

 “No, no. It’s because they study climate.
 It looks bad to study climate, traversing the South Pole Highway in a diesel tractor.”
 I asked if it wasn’t at least more efficient.
 “That’s the thing, it isn’t!
 The diesel ones were more efficient!”
 I disputed that, as I knew combustion engines to in fact be notoriously inefficient machines.
 “Because of waste heat, right?”
 I nodded.
 “It isn’t waste in such weather.
 All goes to heat the cabin.”
 I mulled it over for a moment before confessing that he’d blown my mind a little bit.

 I asked if we’re in any danger.
 “Summer?
 No, not in Summer.
 Range is still only about two thirds of normal because of cold, even with pre-heating in garage.
-Huge metal box behind us is one megawatt hour of batteries, that’s why you had to bring luggage into cabin with you.
+Huge metal box behind us is three megawatt hours of batteries, that’s why you had to bring luggage into cabin with you.
 Even so, range drops further in winter.
 Very stressful.
 I don’t winter over any more because of it.
 Kharkovchanka much better, used to drive one in another life.
 Drink gas like I drink vodka…but there was toilet, beds and kitchen!
 Much better than this thing.
 Anyway, there is answer to how I like my job.”
 By now I thoroughly regretted asking, although at least he wasn’t trying to win my soul.

 I had Perpetuum Evergreen out, some light reading to make the trip pass quicker.
 Only gave it a chance after Dad disappeared, on account of the guilt I felt for not putting in the work to understand him better back when it might’ve made a difference.
 The deeper I got into it though, the more I began to wonder how much differentiates this book from the one Blake gave me.
 It came off like more or less the same pitch, but tailored to the STEM crowd.
 The kind of guys who think they’re too smart for religion, but still need something along the same lines to subdue their mortal anxiety.